 You won’t have to carry around a physical copy with a stack of documents, but instead, can send people directly to your website.
 We all know how competitive job hunting can be, so it’s important that you stand out as a prime candidate.
 Employers are used to hearing why people are the best fit, but what if you actually showed them?
 Providing visual proof of your work with an online portfolio can make a much stronger impression and show that you’re as talented as you say.

 Additionally, an online presence is crucial for building your credibility and reputation.
 Imagine this: someone Googles you, and the first search result is your professional portfolio.
 How’s that for impressive?
+So whether it's a professional model portfolio, a photography portfolio, an illustration portfolio, UX portfolio example or something else, here's how to learn more about getting started with your own.

 How and when to submit your professional portfolio